Reasoning Efficiently Through Adaptive Chain-of-Thought Compression: A Self-Optimizing Framework: Empirical Study

 \section{Empirical Study}

-Before introducing our proposed framework, we conduct an empirical study to investigate how the length of CoT reasoning influences the performance, efficiency, and stability of LLMs in software engineering scenarios.
-Our analysis primarily targets coding tasks, a core application area of software engineering where precise and executable reasoning is essential.
+We first conduct an empirical study to investigate how the length of CoT reasoning influences the performance, efficiency, and stability of LLMs in software engineering scenarios.
+We choose a representative problem in software engineering, i.e., code generation tasks, as the subject of our empirical study.
 This study provides a quantitative assessment of the challenges introduced by excessively long CoT outputs, thereby motivating the design of our method.